-Earlier this month, while I was travelling, I overheard a few women debating about tea.
+Earlier this month, while I was traveling, I overheard a few women debating about tea.
 The bone of contention was – which is better ‘black tea’ or ‘green tea’.
 Their arguments over this issue prompted me to write this piece of article….

 What is the main difference between green tea and black tea?